 Interfaith Good Neighbor Team

-Interfaith Winston-Salem and Compassionate Winston-Salem are sponsoring an Interfaith Good Neighbor Team in collaboration with World Relief to help resettle a refugee family from Ethiopia in Winston-Salem.
-Volunteers come from several faith traditions.
-Contact firstname.lastname@example.org.
+Interfaith Winston-Salem and Compassionate Winston-Salem sponsored an Interfaith Good Neighbor Team in collaboration with World Relief to help resettle a refugee family from Ethiopia in Winston-Salem.
+Volunteers came from several faith traditions.
+Contact email@example.com.

 Interfaith High School Service Clubs

 With high school students playing a key role, Interfaith Winston-Salem is organizing Interfaith Service Clubs in local high schools.
 The clubs focus on respect for religious identity, mutually inspiring relationships and common action for common good.
-Students at Reynolds High School began the first club in 2016-17 and a club is planned at West Forsyth High School for 2017-18.
-Contact email@example.com.
+Students at Reynolds High School began the first club in 2016-17.
+Contact firstname.lastname@example.org.